 WHAT IS HUNGER CLEAN-UP?

 Hunger Clean-up is open to all members of the Marquette community.
-By volunteering, you can increase awareness, support and resources for local nonprofits.
+By serving, you can increase awareness, support and allocate resources for local nonprofits.

 Students, faculty and staff strive to play a vital role in our city and our world through community service.